-git prepend <branch>
+git town prepend

 The prepend command creates a new feature branch as the parent of the current branch.
-It does that by inserting the new feature branch between the current feature branch and it's old parent.
-Before it does that, it syncs the current feature branch to ensure commits into the new branch are on top of the current state of the repository.
+It does that by inserting the new feature branch between the current feature branch and it's existing parent.

 Consider this branch setup: